 Public Safety is working to protect Tufts Medical Center with technology, personnel and education

-The Department of Public Safety is dedicated to ensuring that patients, visitors and employees feel safe and secure when they walk through the doors of Tufts Medical Center and Floating Hospital for Children.
+The Department of Public Safety is dedicated to ensuring that patients, visitors and employees feel safe and secure when they walk through the doors of Tufts Medical Center and Tufts Children's Hospital.
 As a result, Public Safety is working with senior leadership to conduct a top-to-bottom organizational risk assessment and identify new best practices to implement throughout the institution.

 “We are exploring new strategies to better secure the Medical Center, educate departments, divisions and units and be more visible on campus,” said Public Safety Operations Manager Rob Devlin.
 “This process will help us develop new initiatives to address areas in which improvements can be made.”

 Public Safety already has hired 10 sworn police officers to its full-time staff; these officers are graduates of a police academy, certified by the Massachusetts State Police and have a minimum of an Associate Degree in Criminal Justice.
 The department also is in the midst of upgrading the Medical Center’s cameras and electronic security infrastructure to enhance surveillance capabilities.
 Some potential future changes being explored include installing additional cameras, adding new ID card readers, expanding panic alarm availability

 and establishing a constant Public Safety presence at key entry points.

 “We want to have eyes on who is coming in and going out,” said Director of Public Safety Mike Crisp.
 “We have permanently stationed officers at several high-traffic areas, including an officer 24/7 at the entrance of the ED—the only entrance open at night.
 The ED officer will control access to the two main restrooms